iBDFrankfurt/APProVe/README.md

 Click [here](#keycloak-configuration) for a detailed explanation.

 * When you first run APProVe it is advised to start every service after another to check if a service runs properly.
 If you want to quickly deploy APProVe you can skip these.
+Before you can Download the Images, you have to login onto the registry via: ***docker login registry.gitlab.proskive.de***

 1. Config-Service stores all config files for the spring-boot services and acts as a centralized config hub. so it should be started before all other spring-boot services
 ```sh